mciepluc/cocotb-coverage/documentation/source/introduction.rst

 A single *covergroup* may have several instances and each instance may collect coverage independently.
 A *covergroup* requires sampling, which may be defined as a logic event (e.g. a positive clock edge).
 Sampling may also be called implicitly in the testbench procedural code by invoking a *sample()* method of the *covergroup* instance.
-SVA (SystemVerilog Assertions) syntax may be used to build advanced sequences containing repetitions, multi-stage successions or wildcard transitions.
 A bin may be also defined as an *ignore_bins*, which means its match does not increase a coverage count, or an *illegal_bins*, which results in error when hit during the test execution.